gruppe-i-co-design/paper/paper.md

 ### Software implementation

-The main challange of this algorithm is calculating the correct neighbouring indicies for comparisions.
-As this is already a solved problem, we simply translated the code shared by Bekbolatov [@bekbolatov15] into C to be usable for our purpose.
-The function simply takes the current signal index, the current layer and the internal layer index and returnes the index for the signal to compare to, or itself if there is non for this layer.
+The main challenge of this algorithm is calculating the correct neighbouring indices for comparisons.
+As this is already a solved problem, we simply translated the code-shared by Bekbolatov [@bekbolatov15] into C to be usable for our purpose.
+The function simply takes the current signal index, the current layer and the internal layer index and returns the index for the signal to compare to, or itself if there is non for this layer.

 We have tested the software implementation on the Zybo board and it worked perfectly, as seen in @fig:odd-even-serial.
 The code can be found in @lst:odd-even-code.